popphp/docs/getting_started/applications.rst

 Shorthand Methods
 -----------------

-The application object has some shorthand methods to help tidy up its use as well:
+The application object has some shorthand methods to help tidy up common calls to elements within the application object:

 * ``$app->register($name, $module);`` - Register a module
 * ``$app->unregister($name);`` - Unregister a module